cp6/laravel-ftp-sftp/README.md

 - Move file
 - Copy file
 - Delete file
-- Read file without downloading all of it
+- Read files without downloading all of it
-- Read file from last line read
+- Read files from the last line read
+- Blade files to view/create/edit Connections

 <h2>The main models and their roles</h2>